wohshon/istio-demo/README.md

 - expect results of the following, note that `order-version` and `inventory-version` will toggle between v1 and v2 as the service selectors do not differeniate the versions, in other words, they are load balanced

         {"id":"123","status":"submitted","product":"apple","qty":500,"order-version":"v2","inventory-version":"v1"}

+### other test cases

+- route to order service, with subset v1

+        oc replace -f apps-virtualservice-v1.yaml

+        oc create -f apps-destination-rule-v1.yaml

+This rule will always return order service with version `v1`

 ## To deploy using s2i for other generic usecases